ogfunkycold/Python_Spring_2019/README.md

 ### Prerequisites
 The lessons in this course are interactive in nature.
 In order to particpate fully, you will need a laptop with a working Python installation and the following Python packages installed:  NumPy, Matplotlib, H5Py.

 The most straightforward way to install this software is via the Conda environment manager.
 Please refer to the software_installation.pdf file in this repository for instructions on installing Conda, Python, and the necesssary packages.
-If you need one-on-one help with the installation process, please drop by during the optional, September 20th session.
-Alternatively, feel free to send me an email, and we can set up a time to meet in my office (ARC 677; east campus).
+If you need one-on-one help with the installation process, please drop by the optional installation session.
+Alternatively, feel free to send me an email, and we can set up a time to meet with either Daniel or myself.

 ### Part 1:  Python Essentials
 Feb.
 26: &ensp;Overview, 'Hello World!,' variables and assignment